vatpac-technology/sops/docs/aerodromes/sydney.md

     c) Assigned a **Procedural SID** (except **ABBEY** SID during SODPROPS); or
     d) Assigned a [Standard Assignable Heading](#standard-assignable-departure-headings)

+All other aircraft require a 'Next' call to SY TCU.

 "Next" coordination is additionally required for:
     a) Visual departures
     b) Departures to YSBK